balu72/IkeNei/src/backend/README.md

 # Backend Layer - IkeNei

-This directory contains the backend API server for the IkeNei, handling business logic, data processing, and AI-powered learning plan generation.
+This directory contains the backend API server for the IkeNei, handling business logic, data processing, and survey management.

 ## Directory Structure